Latina woman in grey sweater writing in notebook in front row of seminar class

-How Many Credits Can You Handle Each Semester?
+How Many College Credits Can You Handle Each Semester?

 Planning a smart, manageable college schedule each semester is tough.
-Luckily, this advice will help you do just that.
+Luckily, with this advice, you can figure out how big a credit load you can handle.

 With all the madness that comes with transitioning from high school to college, it’s hard enough to decide what classes to take, let alone how many!
 But knowing how much work you can handle in college and preparing for your classes is one of the best things you can do for yourself.
 And, believe me, it pays off: thanks to planning my college classes out (and earning credit in high school), I was able to graduate with a degree in astrophysics in just three years, a degree most people spend four to five years on!
 If you’re new to college, or even if you have been in the game for a few semesters, here are some basic questions to ask yourself when setting up next semester’s course schedule and figuring out how many credits you can handle.